rthrbrs/styleguide/docs/titles.md

 Names of clergymen and women should be preceded by the person’s title (Father, Reverend, Rabbi, Sister) and, where applicable, followed by the abbreviation of their religious congregation (OP, SJ, OSF, etc.).
 Roman Catholic and Eastern Orthodox priests are typically styled Father (Fr.), while Anglican/Episcopal priests and some Protestant ministers take the title Reverend (Rev.).
 If the ordained person holds a church office, it should be listed after the comma.
 In some cases, this will make the preceding title superfluous:

-* Father Mike Schmitz
+* Fr.
+Mike Schmitz
-* Reverend Jesse Jackson
+* Rev. Jesse Jackson
-* Brother Guy Consolmagno, SJ
+* Br.
+Guy Consolmagno, SJ
-* Archbishop Wojciech Polak, Primate of Poland
+* Abp.
+Wojciech Polak, Primate of Poland
 * Laurent Ulrich, Archbishop of Paris
 * Bartholomew I, Ecumenical Patriarch of Constantinople
 * Epiphanius I, Metropolitan of Kyiv and All Ukraine

-**Note that the title of cardinal is traditionally placed between the first name and surname:**
+Note that the title of cardinal is traditionally placed between the first name and surname.

 * Timothy Cardinal Dolan, Archbishop of New York
 * Blase Cardinal Cupich, Archbishop of Chicago
-* Bl.
-Stefan Cardinal Wyszyński

 ## Other Guidelines